-Piccadilly Lights, one of the UK’s most iconic landmarks and a globally-recognised advertising space, is to undergo a redevelopment that will give new brands a rare chance to secure a sought-after spot.
+Piccadilly Lights, one of the UK’s most iconic landmarks and a globally-recognised advertising space has been having a makeover, all will be revealed in autumn.
+The new screen will give brands a rare chance to secure a sought-after advertising spot.

-The Piccadilly Lights owned by Land Securities will undertake the major upgrade from January 2017.
-The existing screens will be replaced with Europe’s largest single digital screen, which will retain its renowned curved shape, surface area and its ability to have a patchwork appearance.
+The Piccadilly Lights owned by Landsec will reveal its huge screen upgrade in autumn.
+The old screens will be replaced with Europe’s largest single digital screen, which will retain its renowned curved shape, surface area and its ability to have a patchwork appearance.
 Advertisers will be able to take advantage of the screen’s ability to rotate between six full-motion sections, which will be shared, while also having the chance to harness brief single-brand takeovers of the complete screen.

 About the Lights